MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-deploying-languages-in-office-365-proplus.md

 For more details on standard deployments, see [Plan your enterprise deployment of Office 365 ProPlus](plan-office-365-proplus.md).

 > [!NOTE]
 > The primary language selected in the Office Customization Tool determines the Shell UI language.
 The Shell UI is the language that is used to display shortcuts, right-click context menus, and tooltips.
-If you decide that you want to change the Shell UI language after an initial installation, you have to uninstall Office and reinstall it.
+If you decide that you want to change the Shell UI language after an initial installation, you must uninstall Office and reinstall it.

 ## Deploy languages to existing installations of Office 365 ProPlus